digitalearthafrica/deafrica-docs/data_specs/index.rst

        :doc:`World_Settlement_Footprint_specs`

-       The World Settlement Footprint WSF is a 10m resolution binary maskoutlining the extent of human settlements globally for the year 2015 and 2019 based on multiple datasets.
+       The World Settlement Footprint WSF is a 10m resolution binary maskoutlining the extent of human settlements globally for the year 2015 and 2019 based on multiple datasets and World Settlement Footprint Evolution is shows the annual growth of human settlements globally at 30m resolution.

        :doc:`More <World_Settlement_Footprint_specs>`